woossi0/suite/docs/usermanual/source/apps/plugincreate/index.rst

 * Plugin with an output
 * Plugin with a combination of action and output

-These examples will be based around the case of a user drawing boxes on the map and getting information about those boxes.
+These examples illustrate how to draw a box on a map and how to query that box.

 .. figure:: img/action_drawingboxes.png